sirn/fanboi2/README.rst

 2. Start a new feature with ``git flow feature start feature-name``.
 3. After you've done, open a pull request against **develop** branch of this repo.

 Please make sure that test coverage is 100% and everything passed.
 It's also a good idea to open a bug ticket for feature you want to implement before starting.
-We have development IRC channel at `irc.freenode.net#fanboi <irc://irc.freenode.net/#fanboi>`_.
+We have development IRC channel at `irc.fanboi.ch#fanboi <irc://irc.fanboi.ch/#fanboi>`_.
 Although if you want to submit patch anonymously you can also create git patch and post it to `support board <https://fanboi.ch/meta/>`_ as well.

 License
 -------